alexboia/WP-Trip-Summary/README.md

    - customizing the visual representation of the track).
 - allows customization of the measurement unit system used to represent various values (ex. `Total distance`, `Total climb` etc.);
 - multi-language.

+## Downloading the plug-in
+<a name="wpts-get-it"></a>

+You can get the plug-in:

+- either from the WordPress plug-in directory: (https://wordpress.org/plugins/wp-trip-summary/)[https://wordpress.org/plugins/wp-trip-summary/];
+- or from the Releases section of the project's page: (https://github.com/alexboia/WP-Trip-Summary/releases)[https://github.com/alexboia/WP-Trip-Summary/releases].

 ## Alternatives to WP Trip Summary
 <a name="wpts-alternatives"></a>